rbontekoe/llm/docs/src/blog.md

 ## 2024

+### 12/29/2024 - Assistence from Ed

+I ran into a bit of a breakdown.
+Ed came up with the idea to use “pip install -r requirements.txt”.
+I copied his “requirements.txt” to “~/Test/notebooks”.
+Then I went to the container with “docker exec” and entered the Ed's suggestion.
+It ran at once, but took a while.
+I still need to test everything!

 ### 12/25/2024 Finished chapter 3

 I have finished chapter 3.
 Next step is to find whether the hidden file `.env` can be located on my laptop in the `Test\notebooks` directory.